mdimado/Exploratory-Data-Analysis/README.md

 This repository is my learning playground for mastering **Exploratory Data Analysis (EDA)**.
 It documents my progress, experiments, and insights as I dive deep into the world of data.

+## What is EDA?

+EDA is a form of a step/approach which is used to analyze datasets so that we can get some insights out of it (visuals) and to obtain confidence in a data to an extent where we are ready to engage a machine learning model.

+EDA helps us in finding the errors, dscovering data, mapping out data structure and finding out anomalies
+---

+## Visualization

 ---

 ## Topics Covered